alesanco-es/cybersecurity/scripts/readme.md

 - **Process and User Correlation**: It shows which **process** and **user** made the DNS query, allowing for correlation with other activities, such as detecting which application is making suspicious network requests.

 This script can be helpful in **incident response** or **threat hunting** by identifying malicious domains, monitoring unexpected network traffic, and understanding which processes/users are initiating DNS queries.

-Let me know if you have any more questions or need further clarification!